 Any actions taken are of course at the discretion of the manager and although they won’t be able to prevent you from being ill, they will want to know why it has happened so that they can try to prevent it from happening again -If you don’t inform the manager, there is the potential that similar accidents could happen to other customers!

-Hopefully, they also wouldn’t charge you for your meal (which would be a small consolation), but if you feel that your problem was not sufficiently dealt with by the manager, consider writing an official complaint.
+Hopefully, they won’t charge you for your meal (which would be a small consolation), but if you feel that your problem was not sufficiently dealt with by the manager, consider writing an official complaint.

 8) If you want to feel a little more at ease…